ahbarnett/poisson-square-spectral/README.md

 has $1/n^2$ convergence, as with $f\equiv 1$ above.
 Yet, here the Chebyshev solver is spectrally convergent because it only cares about the domain of analyticity of $u$ or $f$.
-Although such analytic test solution are used for PDE solvers, we feel that this example is somewhat artificial, since it is not representative of solutions that arise physically with boundary conditions on such domains.
+Although such analytic solutions are often used as tests for PDE solvers in the literature, they do not reflect the physical singularities that occur with generic RHS and homogeneous Dirichlet boundary conditions.
+However, they can occur when the square domain is the leaf (subdomain) in a larger solver, eg, HPS.

 **Speed**.
 A crude timing comparison at $n=64$ nodes per dimension gives 0.0013 sec for `spectralfft2d` vs 0.019 sec for `chebfun2.poisson`.